Click on contents option to jump down to relevant section, or scroll down for whole document.

 A written critique of the conduct of the examination should be submitted by the representative-at-large member of the Supervisory Committee to the Dean of the College of Arts and Sciences and the Dean of Graduate Studies within one week after the defense.
 Suggested forms for the critique are available in the Office of Graduate Studies.

-Residency at national or international laboratories under the supervision of Florida State faculty and registered for dissertation credits is acceptable towards the residency requirement.
+Residency at national or international laboratories under the supervision of Florida State faculty and registered for dissertation credits is acceptable towards the scholarly engagement requirement.

 22.1.
 Master's Degree